- Vitamin A (100% as beta-carotene)

 Calcium (from algae)

-Calcium is the most abundant mineral in the body, known mostly for its role in building and maintaining strong bones and teeth.
+Calcium is the most abundant mineral in the body, known mostly for its role in building and maintaining strong bones and teeth.* In fact, adequate calcium throughout life, as part of a well-balanced diet, may reduce the risk of osteoporosis.
 It makes up about 3% of the earth’s crust and can be found in numerous sources, including limestone, seashells, dairy products, and plants.
 Calcium from algae is a superior source because it’s more bioavailable; which means our bodies don’t have to work hard to release the elemental calcium.
-Algae also contains other naturally occurring minerals that play a role in bone health, making it extra nutritious.
+Algae also contains other naturally occurring minerals that play a role in bone health, making it extra nutritious.*

 Calcium (from algae)

-- Is more absorbable than other types of calcium
+- Is more bioavailable than other types of calcium, which means that more calcium is absorbed and utilized

-- Is required for proper functioning of the heart, muscles and nervous system
+- Supports overall health, because it is required for proper functioning of the heart, muscles and nervous system*

 Iodine is a trace mineral and key to maintaining proper thyroid function and cell metabolism.
 The best sources of iodine are seafood and saltwater fish, but you’ll also find it added to most table salt.
 The body cannot make iodine, so we must get this essential micronutrient from other sources.